Quickstart — Agentuity Documentation

 }

 Workbench is a built-in UI for testing agents directly, without going through your frontend.
-Enable it by adding a workbench section to your agentuity.config.ts:
+The default template comes with Workbench pre-configured in app.ts:

 Open http://localhost:3500/workbench to test your agents with raw JSON input.
 See Testing with Workbench for adding test prompts and configuration options.

 Add a React UI in src/web/ to call your agent.
-Here's a simple example:
+Use Hono's hc() client for type-safe API calls:

 import { useState } from 'react';